 \section{Introduction}

-It is generally accepted that the Standard Model (SM) need to be improved to account for new physics (NP) phenomenologies, for examples neutrino oscillations and Dark Matter \etc. Usually, new particles are assumed to be heavy, and hence high energy colliders are expected to be sensitive to signals.
-However, so far no convincing evidence of beyond the SM has been observed, for instance, at the Large Hadron Collider (LHC).
-On the other hand, light or ultra light particles can appear naturally as pseudo-Nambu-Goldstone-Bosons of an underlying broken symmetry.
-A promising instance is the Axion~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, which is originally introduced to solve the strong CP problem, but is extended effectively to be correlated with other fundamental open questions in particle physics such as the origin of dark matter (DM)~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Grange:2015fou}, as well the hierarchy~\cite{Dvali:2003br,Graham:2015cka} and flavor problems~\cite{Wilczek:1982rv,Davidson:1981zd,Roy:1981me,Ema:2016ops,Calibbi:2016hwq}.
-Such kind of extensions are generally referred to as axion-like-particles (ALP)~\cite{Rubtsov:2014uga,Arvanitaki:2009fg,Irastorza:2018dyq}.
-In view of effective field theory, the ALP mass and couplings to the SM fermions and gauge bosons are free parameters to be determined experimentally~\cite{Georgi:1986df}.
-Stringent constrains on ALP couplings arise from cosmological and astrophysical observations~\cite{Rubtsov:2014uga,Arvanitaki:2009fg,Irastorza:2018dyq,Georgi:1986df,DiLuzio:2016sbl}.
-The LEP collaboration studied ALP, and obtained significant bounds for masses ranging from the $\mev$ scale up to $90\gev$~\cite{Jaeckel:2015jla}.
-Searches for ALPs at the LHC and future colliders has also been extensively explored ~\cite{Jaeckel:2015jla,Knapen:2016moh,Flacke:2016szy,Brivio:2017ije,Feng:2018pew,Bauer:2018uxu,CidVidal:2018blh,Harland-Lang:2019zur,Aloni:2019ruo,Gavela:2019cmq,Bauer:2017ris}.
-Furthermore, decays of mesons at flavor factories can provide rich possibilities to probe ALP couplings to both leptons and quarks~\cite{Dolan:2014ska,Dolan:2017osp,Merlo:2019anv}
+It is generally accepted that the Standard Model (SM) needs to be improved to account for new physics (NP) phenomenologies, for examples neutrino oscillations and Dark Matter \etc. Usually, new heavy particles are introduced in beyond SMs (BSMs), and high energy colliders are expected to be efficient for detecting those heavy particles.
+However, so far no convincing evidence of new particle has been observed, for instance, at the Large Hadron Collider (LHC).
+On the other hand, light or ultra light particles can also naturally appear as pseudo-Nambu-Goldstone bosons of an underlying broken symmetry.
+A promising instance is the Axion model~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj}, which was originally introduced to solve the strong CP problem, but was extended effectively to be correlated with other fundamental open questions in particle physics, such as origin of the dark matter (DM)~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Grange:2015fou}, as well as the hierarchy~\cite{Dvali:2003br,Graham:2015cka} and flavor problems~\cite{Wilczek:1982rv,Davidson:1981zd,Roy:1981me,Ema:2016ops,Calibbi:2016hwq}.
+Such kind of new states are generally referred to as Axion-Like-Particles (ALPs)~\cite{Rubtsov:2014uga,Arvanitaki:2009fg,Irastorza:2018dyq}.
+In view of effective field theory (EFT), mass of the ALP and couplings to the SM particles are free parameters to be determined experimentally~\cite{Georgi:1986df}.
+Stringent constrains on ALP couplings arise from cosmological and astrophysical observations~\cite{Rubtsov:2014uga,Arvanitaki:2009fg,Irastorza:2018dyq,DiLuzio:2016sbl,Georgi:1986df,Berezhiani:1990wn,Berezhiani:1990jj,Berezhiani:1989fp,Sakharov:1994pr}.
+The LEP collaboration studied ALP, and obtained significant bounds on its masse ranging from the $\mev$ scale up to $90\gev$~\cite{Jaeckel:2015jla}.
+Searches for ALP at the LHC and future colliders have also been extensively explored ~\cite{Jaeckel:2015jla,Knapen:2016moh,Flacke:2016szy,Brivio:2017ije,Feng:2018pew,Bauer:2018uxu,CidVidal:2018blh,Harland-Lang:2019zur,Aloni:2019ruo,Gavela:2019cmq,Bauer:2017ris}.
+Furthermore, decays of mesons at flavor factories can also provide rich possibilities to probe ALP couplings to both leptons and quarks~\cite{Dolan:2014ska,Dolan:2017osp,Merlo:2019anv}.